seosgithub/flok/docs/debug_server.md

 The debug server should be started whenever a driver is built in `debug` mode.
 The server supported should be defined in `debug_attach`. the behavior of one of the protocols listed below.
 You should declare which server type you use in the driver because the spec testers use this information.
 The key `debug_attach` holds a protocol key like `socket_io`.
 This key should only be in the `DEBUG` section of your `config.yml`
-The `debug` module and `debug server` are functionally different components; the server is generally designed to call the `debug` module methods.
+The `debug` module implements the `debug server`.
+Although, the server is a seperate piece of code that dosen't fit into the same `if` and `int` paradigm.
+The specs in the `debug server` also use various `debug` module helpers.

 ## `socket_io` Protocol
 This protocol states that the driver must repeadeately attempt to connect to the socket.io port located at `localhost:9999`.